 Purchasing a home is a complex process and is often the largest expenditure many people will ever make.
+There are inspections, escrow, and the legal minefield that is a letter of intent.
 Contingencies are put in place by buyers, sellers, and lenders to prevent unscrupulous parties or simple bad luck from putting anyone in an untenable financial situation.

 Here are a few of the contingent statuses you might see on a listing:

 - First Right: This status allows the seller to back out of an offer if the buyer can’t match other offers.

 - Kick Out: This status means a seller can kick an offer out of the way for a better offer.
 This isn’t very common (or legal in some areas), but it may come up if the buyer is waiting for their current house to sell, which brings us to the next status.

 - First Refusal: This status indicates that the purchase won’t go through if the buyer can’t sell their current property.

 The most common real estate contingent clauses protect either buyer, seller, lender, or all three.

 Not all real estate deals come with contingencies, but some are extremely common (if not required by local law).